Wasdns/Wasdns.github.io/_pages/about.md

 ### 2021

+- June 25, 2021.
+Our paper "LightNF: Simplifying Network Function Offloading in Programmable Networks" was awarded with the **Best Paper Award** of IWQoS 2021!
+(2 papers out of 64 accepted papers out of 256 submitted papers)
 - May 12, 2021.
 Our paper "MTP: Avoiding Control Plane Overload with Measurement Task Placement" was awarded with the **Best Paper Candidate** of INFOCOM 2021!
 (13 candidates out of 252 accepted papers out of 1266 submitted papers)
 - April 23, 2021.
 A paper titled "LightNF: Simplifying Network Function Offloading in Programmable Networks" was accepted by IEEE/ACM IWQoS 2021 (CCF B).
 (First author).
 - January 29, 2021.
 A patent titled "一种基于匹配优化的P4流水线性能提升方法" was published.